teeaarbee/blog/content/Hello-from-the-new-blog.md

 ---

-### Hello bois
+### Hello peeps

-This is my first blog, more like a test blog from a brand new site.
+This is my first blog, more like a test blog in here, my new site.

-I will be regular here now.
+I will be posting weekly here from now on.

 Also, I am building my contact list so if you don't want miss out my new blog, please help me with your email ID.
-I promise strickly no spam and I won't sell your email IDs xD.
+I promise  no spam and I won't sell your email IDs xD

 [Click here and enter your email address](https://www.teeaarbee.com/#blog)